 Hailemariam Desalegn resigned from his position of a prime minister after mass protests.
 Military authorities declared the state of emergency.
 Large public gatherings are forbidden.
-Communication via the internet is often very controlled, if possible at all.
+Communication via the internet is often very controled, if possible at all.

-I knew that stepping onto African soil for the first time will be an experience for which one cannot prepare.
+I knew that stepping onto African soil for the first time would be an experience for which one cannot prepare.
 Ethiopia might be safer than any of her neighbors, but the advice that one should keep the distance from its borders at 20 kilometer does not sound very encouraging either.

-After reading several books about the brave Seljan brothers, famous Croatian explorers who traveled Africa and ended up serving the Ethiopian emperor Menelik II, in the times that were much more disturbing than today, I knew there was only one way to go.
+After reading several books about the brave Seljan brothers, famous Croatian explorers Mirko and Stjepan, who traveled Africa and ended up serving the Ethiopian emperor Menelik II, in the times that were much more disturbing than today, I knew there was only one way to go.
 And that one did not involve giving up.